qsu5/hw1fall17/README.md

 IMPORTANT NOTE:
 Before starting this assignment you will need to install the ruby rspec gem in you cloud9 environment.
 You can to this by entering the following command on the terminal:

 `gem install rspec`

 The starter code for the assignment is in `lib/ruby_intro.rb`.
 When you are done, you can submit this single file to the ICON HW1 dropbox as follows:
-1) in the Workspace menu along the left side of your Cloud9 window, right click on the lib/ruby_intro.rb file and select "download".
+1) in the Workspace menu along the left side of your Cloud9 window, right click on the lib/ruby_intro.rb file and select "Download".
 This will download the file from Cloud9 to the "Downloads" folder on your local computer.
 2) Submit the downloaded file to the ICON HW1 dropbox.

 The files`spec/part[123]_spec.rb` contain RSpec tests for each of the three parts.
 For example, to test your answers to Part 1, use the command:

  `rspec spec/part1_spec.rb`

-The command `rspec` with no arguments runs the tests in all the files `spec/*_spec.rb`.
+The command `rspec` with no arguments runs all of the tests in the files `spec/*_spec.rb`.

 * The line numbers in the RSpec error report will